Fiserv/firstvision-latam/docs/english/main-cases/uploads.md

 ---
-tags: [Main Cases, Upload Founds From a Source Account, Account, Balance, Peer-to-Peer]
+tags: [Main Cases, Upload Funds From a Source Account, Account, Balance, Peer-to-Peer]
 ---

-# Upload Founds From a Source Account
+# Upload Funds From a Source Account

 ## Definition